Last updated on January 26th, 2023 at 04:45 pm

 A CPA arbitrage is where one purchases a lead for $7 and sells that lead at $10 to a buyer who needs it.

 CPM arbitrage is done by buying traffic from an ad exchange at a lower rate and selling it off to a different ad exchange at a higher price.
 Normally, remnant traffic is bought at a much lower price from exchanges and then using smart bidding algorithms to sell that traffic at a higher CPM rate.
 The result is a good volume of return which is generally the difference between the buying and selling price.

-How Does Ad Network Arbitrage or Ad Exchange Arbitrage Works?
+How Does Ad Network Arbitrage or Ad Exchange Arbitrage work?

-There are a lot of ad networks which works on arbitrage model.
-They buy traffic at cheaper rates from exchanges and sells them to other exchanges at a higher rate.
+There are a lot of ad networks which work on the arbitrage model.
+They buy traffic at cheaper rates from exchanges and sell them to other exchanges at a higher rate.

-Most of the Ad Exchanges and DSPs should be stringent enough to vet the actual buyer and not the campaigns since resellers who are just using arbitrage model should be chuck out of the ecosystem.
+Most of the Ad Exchanges and DSPs should be stringent enough to vet the actual buyer and not the campaigns since resellers who are just using the arbitrage model should be chucked out of the ecosystem.

-While Ads.txt brings more transparency in the ecosystem and enable more control on site level, chucking out phishing sites and fake sites, Ad Exchange arbitrage needs to be controlled from a buyer side and not from a supply side.
+While Ads.txt brings more transparency in the ecosystem and enables more control on the site level, chucking out phishing sites and fake sites, Ad Exchange arbitrage needs to be controlled from a buyer-side and not from a supply side.